algolia/autocomplete/packages/website/docs/sources.md

 > `(params: { state: AutocompleteState, ...setters, event: Event, item: TItem, itemInputValue: string, itemUrl: string, source: AutocompleteSource }) => void` | defaults to `({ setIsOpen }) => setIsOpen(false)`

-Called when an item is selected.
+Called whenever an item is selected.

 ### `onActive`

 > `(params: { state: AutocompleteState, ...setters, event: Event, item: TItem, itemInputValue: string, itemUrl: string, source: AutocompleteSource }) => void`

-Called when an item is active.
+Called whenever an item is active.

-You can trigger different behaviors if the item is active following a mouse event or a keyboard event based on the `event` param.
+You can trigger different behaviors if the item is active depending on the triggering event using the `event` parameter.

 ### `templates` (specific to `@algolia/autocomplete-js`)